 With depictions of Singapore projected across the world, tourists are now eager to explore the exotic tastes of the street food, walk in the famous botanic gardens, and explore the dynamic city streets.

 Selamat Datang – Welcome to Singapore

 Singapore is unique because it has no capital.
 In fact, the capital of Singapore is Singapore.
 The country is also unique because it’s also an island and its own state.
-While located off the southern coast of Malaysia, Singapore is technically a sovereign island nation, so it tends to act like its own country.
+While located off Malaysia’s southern coast, Singapore is technically a sovereign island nation, so it tends to act as its own country.

 Culture and Language

 Most of Singapore’s history dates back to the 14th century when it was ruled by a man named Parameswara.
 The island started as a trade settlement and expanded as an important colony for the British.

 In World War II, Japan occupied the island until the end of the war when Britain took power.
 It wasn’t until 1965 that Singapore began the unique nation it is today when it was expelled from Malaysia.
 Since Singapore separated from Malaysia, it has become a great success in its business and economic sectors.